For the first page of this review of Disney’s Wilderness Lodge, click here.

 And the bed posts have more darling carvings:

-These rooms are small and spare.
+While delightful, these rooms are small.
 The glory of staying at the Wilderness Lodge is outside the rooms.

 This review continues here!